joshmarinacci/meowlang/blog3/blog3.md

 To further clean up the code we will go back to [Smalltalk precedence](https://en.wikipedia.org/wiki/Smalltalk#Expressions).
 I've always found it a pain to remember operator precedence.
 From now on all expressions will be evaluated left to right.
 If you want higher precedence you have to use parenthesis.
+We do this by putting the recursive expression on the left and the terminal expression on the right.
+For example: `Add = Expr "+" Term`.
 This will make our implementation *far* simpler, and also be easier for programmers to reason about.
 All arithmetic is now grouped under `MathOp`.